nzakas/understandinges6/manuscript/01-The-Basics.md

 A>  let undefined = "Hello!";       // throws error
 A> ~~~~~~~~
 A>
 A> The first line of this example redefines the global `RegExp` as a string.
 Even though this would be problematic, there is no error thrown.
 The second line throws an error because `undefined` is a nonconfigurable own property of the global object.
-Since it's definition is locked down by the environment, the `let` declaration is illegal.
+Since its definition is locked down by the environment, the `let` declaration is illegal.
 A>
-A> It's unusal to use `let` in the global scope, but if you do, it's important to understand this situation.
+A> It's unusual to use `let` in the global scope, but if you do, it's important to understand this situation.

 The long term intent is for `let` to replace `var`, as the former behaves more like variable declarations in other languages.
 If you are writing JavaScript that will execute only in an ECMAScript 6 or higher environment, you may want to try using `let` exclusively and leaving `var` for other scripts that require backwards compatibility.